 6.1 Batch Cooking Buffalo Meatballs

-• Freezing instructions: Freeze uncooked or cooked meatballs in airtight containers or freezer bags for up to three months.
+- Freezing: Freeze raw or cooked in sealed bags up to 3 months.

 6.2 Incorporating into Diet Plans